EarnJob Hunting

 Let the job description lead you

 When you send your resume out in answer to an advertisement, let the job description in that advertisement guide you in what to include—and remove —from your resume.
-Especially in big companies, the initial sorting of candidates may be done by computer or by a person moving really quickly.
+Essentially, the job requirements should dictate the resume rules you follow.
+Especially at big companies, the initial sorting of candidates may be done by computer, by AI (or by a person moving really quickly.)

 The more words in the ad you match, the more likely you may be to surface from the pile.
 “Take a look at the job description, understand what the company’s looking for,” says Wolfe.
 “Then really take a look at your skills and your experiences and hone those to help represent why you’re the best candidate for that job.”

-The chock-o-block resumes that landed in my email were what’s called functional resumes.
+The chock-o-block resumes that landed in my email were largely what’s called “functional” resumes.
 They’re appealing to employers, Wolfe says, because while a resume is a static, often staid, document, this gives them a way to pop.

 “The question to ask yourself is: How do you make it as attention-grabbing as possible?” he notes.
 “I think about an HR manager job we posted recently here in our New York office.
 We got 500 résumés in a couple days.”
 When someone on the other end goes through those, there’ll be a yes pile, a no pile and a maybe pile.
 The question is, “How can you quickly catch their eye, give them some good information so that you hopefully make it in the yes pile?”